-B-WET serves seven regions of the country: parts of California, Chesapeake Bay, Great Lakes, Gulf of Mexico, Hawaii, New England, and the Pacific Northwest.
+B-WET serves seven regions of the country: California, Chesapeake Bay, Great Lakes, Gulf of Mexico, Hawaii, New England, and Pacific Northwest.
 This regional approach allows the B-WET program to support grantee capacity building and respond to local education and environmental priorities.

 2019 program impacts

 - B-WET supported 141 institutions bringing locally relevant, authentic experiential environmental learning to K-12 audiences, supported by local STEM assets and STEM professionals and impacting a total of 24 states.

 - Approximately 2,300 educators received professional development to enhance their skills and confidence in using environmental education and MWEEs to address multiple subjects’ curriculum standards and local education agency initiatives.

 - An estimated 73,000 students participated in multi-stage, inquiry-based activities that include learning both in the classroom and outdoors in a local context.